Hibiscus (entertainer): The Angels of Light (1970–1982)

-Hibiscus, Ralif (Ralph Sauer), Jilala, and several others, formed The Angels of Light Free Theater.
-The Angels would produce "cosmic theater" revues in San Francisco and New York, often in public spaces to avoid charging admission.
-Allen Ginsberg and other Beat Generation poets and artists performed with The Angels.
+In 1970, Hibiscus and several collaborators founded the Angels of Light Free Theater.
+The troupe staged "cosmic theater" revues in San Francisco and New York, often performing in public parks, community centers, and other public venues in order to avoid charging admission.
+Allen Ginsberg and other Beat Generation artists participated in some performances.

-After returning to New York, Hibiscus produced several Off-off-Broadway drag revues using the name Angels of Light.
-"Sky High" ran the longest, and included members of his family.
-Hibiscus and his family also performed as the glitter rock parody band "Hibiscus and the Screaming Violets".
+After returning to New York, Hibiscus produced Off-off-Broadway drag revues under the Angels of Light name.
+One production, Sky High, featured members of the Harris family and received the most attention from the gay press.
+He was also a member of the glam-rock parody group Hibiscus and the Screaming Violets.